-In the opening moments of the Netflix documentary “My Octopus Teacher” — a recent 2021 Oscar nominee — an octopus glides overhead while the soothing voice of filmmaker Craig Foster intones: “A lot of people say that an octopus is like an alien.
+In the opening moments of the Netflix documentary “My Octopus Teacher” — which took home a 2021 Oscar for best documentary feature — an octopus glides overhead while the soothing voice of filmmaker Craig Foster intones: “A lot of people say that an octopus is like an alien.
 But the strange thing is, as you get closer to them, you realize you’re very similar in a lot of ways.
 You’re stepping into this completely different world, such an incredible feeling, and you feel as though you’re on the brink of something extraordinary.”

 Foster’s journey to understand an octopus and himself — and the film that documents it — is indeed extraordinary.
 Viewers witness a man coping with exhaustion and burnout regain purpose by developing a relationship with an octopus in the Great African Sea Forest off the tip of South Africa.

 Every day for a year, Foster went free diving without a wetsuit or scuba gear in the frigid ocean near Cape Town, with water temperatures as cold as 46 degrees Fahrenheit, to visit an octopus.
 He wanted to be “more like an amphibious animal” without barriers between himself and the marine environment.

 Watching trust build over time between a man and a curious, creative octopus referred to only as “her” — Foster never named her because “she was not a pet and I respect her wildness,” he told TODAY in an email — is spellbinding.